Shashwat-0077/graphlot/rules.md

 - Status
 - Select
 - Multi-select
-- Date (can be like class like weekly, monthly)
+- Date (can be like class like weekly, monthly) // this can be added later

 Types like these are not considered
 - Text